More schools may have to close over crumbling concrete, minister admits

 Nick Gibb conceded some parents were still in the dark over whether their children would return to school as planned after the summer break

-Parents are still in the dark over school closures as the minister in charge admitted even more could be shut over crumbling concrete fears.
+Parents are still in the dark over school closures as the minister in charge admitted even more could be shut over crumbling concrete fears and amid suggestions pupils could be forced into temporary buildings for a decade to come.

 Schools minister Nick Gibb said not all 104 schools which will be forced to close have been told - meaning some parents do not yet know whether their children will return as planned after the summer break.